-Moeller Type suffix for part number Typ of certification Approval marks in USA "Listing Marks" in Canada "Certification Marks" -NA The device is fully UL listed resp.
-CSA certified as a stand-alone component U L € ® "Recognition Marks" -CNA The device is component recognized by UL and its application is subject to certain Conditions of Acceptability (See Table 9) eingehalten werden.
-The device is CSA certified as a component (marking is optional) ⊕ ® which is extendable, facilitates mounting and wiring of larger starters by allowing the use of specially designed interconnecting links between the motor protective switch and contactors of various sizes.
+Moeller Typ of certification Approval marks Type suffix for in USA in Canada part number "Listing Marks" "Certification Marks" -NA The device is fully UL listed SP® resp.
+CSA certified as a R stand-alone component "Recognition Marks" -CNA The device is component recognized by UL and its application is subject to certain Conditions of Acceptability (See Table 9) eingehalten werden.
+The device is CSA certified (marking is optional) as a component which is extendable, facilitates mounting and wiring of larger starters by allowing the use of specially designed interconnecting links between the motor protective switch and contactors of various sizes.